-Welcome to Sowenna
+Welcome to Sowenna!

 We follow topics from the Key Stage 2 programmes of study from the National Curriculum.
-Each term alongside topic based activities, key signs and key vocabulary relevant to the topics are taught helping to develop and extend our repertoire of Makaton signing and vocabulary.
+Each term, alongside topic based activities, key signs and key vocabulary relevant to the topics are taught helping to develop and extend our repertoire of Makaton signing and vocabulary.
 Each session and subject taught is fully differentiated and targets are personalised to meet the learner’s individual needs and potential at an achievable yet challenging level.
-Activities are varied, as is the environment and they are delivered and enjoyed through a multi-sensory 'hands on, experiential’ approach, allowing pupils to experience the world around them whilst developing core numeracy, literacy, communication and socialising skills.
+Activities are varied, as is the environment, and they are delivered and enjoyed through a multi-sensory 'hands on, experiential’ approach, allowing pupils to experience the world around them whilst developing core numeracy, literacy, communication and socialising skills.
 In addition, each term our pupils have 3 Individual Education Plan targets which support their individual needs as outlined in their EHC plan.
 These targets are assessed and monitored across the school week.
-Liaison with families and outside professionals is of paramount importance when setting these targets to ensure not only that they are up to date and relevant but to ensure that they can work consistently in all settings.
-In Sowenna we work hard to promote greater independence with learning and to further develop confidence with communication skills, social skills and each pupils health and wellbeing.
+Liaison with families and outside professionals is of paramount importance when setting these targets to ensure not only that they are up to date and relevant but that they can work consistently in all settings.
+In Sowenna Class we work hard to promote greater independence with learning and to further develop confidence with communication skills, social skills and each pupil’s health and wellbeing.
 For our Year 6 pupils we follow a carefully considered and planned transition between Lower School and our Key Stage 3 classes in Upper School.